AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/development-guidelines.md

 ### Protokolle {#logs}

-Für die lokale Entwicklung werden Protokolleinträge in lokale Dateien  im `/crx-quickstart/logs`-Ordner geschrieben.
+Für die lokale Entwicklung werden Protokolleinträge in lokale Dateien im Ordner `/crx-quickstart/logs` geschrieben.

 In Cloud-Umgebungen können Entwickler Protokolle über Cloud Manager herunterladen oder ein Befehlszeilen-Tool verwenden, um die Protokolle zu verfolgen. <!-- See the [Cloud Manager documentation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
 Note that custom logs are not supported and so all logs should be output to the error log. -->